Iran's president blames US after attack on military parade

 "He was wearing a black shirt when he was martyred," a doctor said, standing next to the boy's tiny corpse, now wrapped in a blue body bag.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Jari Tanner in Helsinki contributed to this report.
+Associated Press writer Jari Tanner in Helsinki, and Amir Vahdat in Tehran, Iran, contributed to this report.